Robbivan/LabMatrix/README.md

 # LabMatrix
-Matrix C++ with QT and Google Tests
+Matrix complex numbers C++ with QT and Google Tests